trisweb/buildkern/README.md

 With this method, you will be starting from a minimal set of drivers and options and "additively" making a kernel by adding what you have.
 You need to take care to include every device your system has, for which there are a few strategies to discover and catalog.

-Here is a guide to the various options for generating a brand new config.
+[Here is a guide to the various options](https://wiki.gentoo.org/wiki/Kernel/Configuration#Configuration) for generating a brand new config.
 A good start is `make localmodconfig`, which will build a kernel with modules that are currently loaded on the running system, however it will be incomplete.
+I recommend you continue following the Gentoo guide if you go this route, as it is designed for this purpose.

 Once created, you then need to `make manuconfig` or `make gconfig` (or your preferred method) to customize and add modules and options to reach a working kernel.